 The group derives most of its revenue from selling goods and services.
 Revenue is recognised at a point in time when control of the goods or services rendered are actually transferred to the customer.
 This is generally when the goods are delivered to the customer or services provided.
 However, for export sales, control might also be transferred when delivered either to the port of departure or port of arrival, depending on the specific terms of the contract with a customer.
 There is limited judgement needed in identifying the point control passes: once physical delivery of the products to the agreed location has occurred, the group no longer has physical possession, usually will have a present right to payment (as a single payment on delivery) and retains none of the significant risks and rewards of the goods in question.
-Revenue generated from the sale of goods and sale of services defined above are recognised either at a point in time or on an over time basis depending on when the control of the goods or services are delivered to the customer.
+Revenue generated from the sale of goods and sale of services defined above are recognised either at a point in time or on an over time basis depending on when the control of the goods or services rendered is actually transferred to the customer.
+This is generally when the goods or services are delivered to the customer.